Understanding the Causes of Pressure Vessel Failure

 Manufacturing Defects:

-Defects that occur during the fabrication of pressure vessels can compromise their integrity.
-These defects may include weld defects, material inconsistencies, or improper heat treatment.
-Thorough quality control during manufacturing, including non-destructive testing, can help identify and rectify these issues before they become critical.
+Defects that arise during the fabrication process compromise the vessel’s integrity.
+These may include material inconsistencies, improper heat treatments, or welding flaws.
+Comprehensive quality control measures, including non-destructive testing, can detect and rectify defects before they become critical.

 External Damage: